A phobia or fear of bees has two names, Melissophobia and Apiphobia.

 CBT helps you become more in tune with your thoughts and reactions to situations.

 With this method, you will first learn to identify your negative thoughts and feelings.
 You will then learn to recognize patterns in your behavior and analyze them within that moment.
-Lastly, you will learn how to control your thoughts and reactions to prevent the negative thoughts from popping into your mind uncontrollably.
+Lastly, you will learn how to control your thoughts and reactions to prevent negative thoughts from popping into your mind uncontrollably.

 Check out this The CBT Anxiety Solution Workbook to help in your CBT process.